abuulhassanrao/abuulhassanrao/README.md

 # Rao Abuulhassan

 Hi, I'm Rao Abuulhassan, a passionate Data Scientist with a BSc.
-(Hons) from Lahore University of Management Sciences (LUMS), specialized in leveraging data analytics and visualization to drive actionable insights and data-driven decision-making.
+(Hons) from Lahore University of Management Sciences (LUMS), specializing in leveraging data analytics and visualization to drive actionable insights and data-driven decision-making.

 I am passionate about extracting actionable insights from raw data.
 With a track record of success in projects focused on sales analytics, customer segmentation, retention strategies, and data-driven analysis, I excel in transforming complex datasets into clear, impactful narratives.
 I specialize in leveraging SQL, advanced Excel, Power BI, Tableau, and Python to drive data-driven business decisions.